kentoverse/emotional-AI/README.md

 ## Emotional AI Book and The 3 Constants of Human Connection

-Authored by MO Cavada, the soon-to-be-published book “Emotional AI” explores human connections through the dual lenses of artificial intelligence and introspection.
-Drawing from transformative moments in his life, Cavada identifies patterns that, when connected, form a coherent framework that can be processed through a single system.
+Authored by Botski, the soon-to-be-published book “Emotional AI” explores human connections through the dual lenses of artificial intelligence and introspection.
+Drawing from transformative moments in his life, Botski identifies patterns that, when connected, form a coherent framework that can be processed through a single system.
 For instance, questions about a relationship’s past interactions can be passed through an algorithm to produce insightful answers.
 He hypothesizes that this framework, combined with inherent human attributes or constants, can address the increasing disconnections in human bonding.
-Having experienced this crisis himself, Cavada is now dedicated to improving relationships by helping individuals reconnect with their innate ability to balance emotions, leading to clarity of mind, self-awareness, broader insights, and deeper introspection.
+Having experienced this crisis himself, Botski is now dedicated to improving relationships by helping individuals reconnect with their innate ability to balance emotions, leading to clarity of mind, self-awareness, broader insights, and deeper introspection.
 His explorative work has culminated in a theory, “The 3 Constants of Human Connection,” which forms the basis of the book and outlines the fundamental elements governing human interactions and relationships.

 The book premise aligns with the goal to create an introspective guide and integrated with AI's latest capabilities to support users in understanding and improving their connections.